fbpx

 This new update will rank websites in their totality based on the quality and helpfulness of their content.
 Note that this is a domain metric as opposed to a page metric.

 This means at the very least that your service pages need to be well written and original.
+The good news is that Chat GPT can help you to validate your content, but be sure not to let it write all your content or you will fall victim to Google punishment.

 But it is perhaps even more important if you are actively blogging or producing thought leadership content on your site.
 Unhelpful content can cause your website to lose credibility and fall down the Google rankings, so it’s important that you don’t only compile existing insights but also add your own perspective.